seamplex/feenox/doc/tutorials/110-tensile-test/README.md

     nu = 1/3
     ```

-    is perfectly valid.
-In FeenoX, everything is an expression.
+    would be perfectly valid.
+In [FeenoX](https://www.seamplex.com/feenox/), everything is an expression.
 Remember that (and compare with what you have to do to write algebraic expressions in other FEA software).

  4. Note that this simple case where there is only one material, we do not have to “link” material properties to physical volume in the mesh.
-FeenoX is smart enough to figure it out by it own, need to tell it the obvious.
+[FeenoX](https://www.seamplex.com/feenox/) is smart enough to figure it out by it own, need to tell it the obvious.
 Compare with other FEA software.

-Next two lines set the boundary conditions:
+The next two lines set the boundary conditions:

 ```feenox
 # boundary conditions, fixed and Fx are "special" keywords for the mechanical problem